 What training does a practitioner need?

 The vast majority of staff in the childcare sector have at least a Level 3 (A-Level equivalent), which requires either two years of college-based study with extensive work placement, or one year of on-the-job training.
-Thirty-eight per cent of childcare staff have a degree or higher.4
+Twenty-five per cent of childcare staff have a degree or higher.4

 Aren’t nurseries raking it in?